- June 6, 2016

 It puts pressure on suppliers and gives power to buyers.
 Its objective is really to confirm a shipment’s quality, rather than catching issues early. clients always will be advised to complement final inspections with a DUPRO, to avoid finding disasters at the last minute.

 (Also called Container loading inspection) Ensures that the correct styles, sizes and quantities have been loaded correctly and safely onto the container.

 It happens in the manufacturer’s warehouse or the forwarder’s premises, Not only the loading of the correct products and its quantity are supervised during the supervision but also the correct packaging and the quality of the goods are inspected.

 It can be useful if the buyer has a precise loading plan and needs it to be respected very precisely (e.g. some cartons are too fragile to be placed at the bottom), or if the packaging is not conventional (e.g. some garments hung on bars, with no carton protection).

 It can also ensure that the right kind of products are shipped out in the right quantity, when the importer places no trust in his supplier or when several suppliers bring their products for consolidation.

-Seldom projects require all four types of inspection.
+That’s the 5 types of inspection services in quality control, seldom projects require all types of inspection.
 Generally, only one or two of these tools are used, depending on the risks identified by the buyer.